These Slow Cooker Refried Black Beans are great a fun change from pinto bean refried beans.

 - When the cooking time is done, take out at least half of the juices from the beans, and set aside, you can use this if too much liquid was taken out.

-- You can either put the beans in a blender, mash by hand with a potato masher or use a emulsion blender like I did in my video.
+- You can either put the beans in a blender, mash by hand with a potato masher, or use a emulsion blender like I did in my video.
 If your beans seem too stiff, add some of the reserved liquid.
+Add the butter into the mashed beans.

 - I did not need to add any salt for my beans, but if you think they need a bit of salt this is the time to add it to taste.